Unleash/unleash/website/docs/how-to/how-to-create-and-display-banners.md

 You'll be able to preview the banner at the top as you fill in the form.

+Once you're satisfied, use the "add banner" button to create the banner.

 ![The banner form filled with some example data, and the "add banner" button highlighted at the bottom.](/img/create-banners-step-3.png)

 ## Displaying banners

 You can choose whether a banner is currently displayed to all users of your Unleash instance by toggling the "enabled" switch on the banner table.

-You can also edit the banner by clicking the "edit" button on the banner table and then toggling the "banner status" switch.
+Alternatively, you can edit the banner by using the "edit" button on the banner table and then toggle the "banner status" switch.

 ![The "banners" table with some example data, and the "enable" switch highlighted.](/img/create-banners-display.png)